- More than 1.1 million people are enrolled in Medicare in Minnesota.

 (Note that these numbers refer to people who are enrolled in a private plan to replace Original Medicare, as opposed to a plan to supplement it — so stand-alone Part D plans and Medigap plans are not counted when we talk about more than half of Minnesota’s Medicare beneficiaries being enrolled in private plans.)

 Private plan enrollment already accounted for well over half of Minnesota’s Medicare beneficiaries several years ago, but it dropped in 2019 and has climbed again since then in line with Medicare Advantage growth nationwide.
 As described below, many Minnesotans had to switch away from private Medicare Cost plans at the end of 2018, and two-thirds of all Medicare Cost plan enrollees were in Minnesota as of 2018.
 A significant number of them opted to enroll in Original Medicare when their Cost plans went away, as evidenced by the declining proportion of Minnesota Medicare beneficiaries with private coverage.
-But the percentage of Minnesota Medicare beneficiaries with private coverage has been climbing again since then, with well over half of the state’s beneficiaries enrolled in private plans by 2022.
+But the percentage of Minnesota Medicare beneficiaries with private coverage has been climbing again since then, with nearly 58% of the state’s beneficiaries enrolled in private plans by 2023.

 Medicare Cost enrollees in Minnesota